bonastreyair/iiot-tools/sensors/ultrasounds/README.md

 # Sensor
-## Fotoresistor
+## Ultrasounds
-Using the foto-reisitor to measure luminosity.
+Using the ultrasounds sensor to measure distance to objects.

 ### Hardware
 * ESP32